Best Hardwire Kit for AKASO Brave 7 Dash Cam

 Key Factors

-• Cable Length: Most kits are 11-12 feet.
-If you drive a truck or van, look for a 15-foot cable to ensure it can reach from the windshield to the fuse box.
+• Cable Length: A standard sedan requires about 10 feet of cable.
+If you drive a truck or a van, look for 11.5ft to 12.5ft to ensure the cable can reach from the rearview mirror, through the roof, down the pillar, and into the fuse box.

 Comparison Table